 Flame is governed by the Flame Technologies AG in Switzerland.
+The Flame Technologies AG is a sister company of Sharesome.
 The Flame Technologies AG operates independently from Sharesome.

 The token’s monetary policy mainly pertains to the number of tokens as a total and the release schedule of those tokens.
-It also covers any mechanisms to expand or contract this supply as needed or even introduce deflation mechanics’ continuous inflation.
+It also covers any mechanisms to expand or contract this supply as needed or even introduce deflation mechanics or continuous inflation.

 On the other hand, the fiscal policy defines possible commercial benefits for the holders of tokens, which transcend the simple capital gains related to the token’s scarcity.
 Those could be any incentives to hold or stake the token instead of just buying the token only to settle a transaction.
 Those can take on the form of discounts, cashback, or waiving of fees.